 Some great additions to pasta dishes include Italian sausage, ground beef, ground chicken, or chorizo.
 Cook the meat first, mix it with the marinara sauce, and then layer the meat sauce in the baking dish as instructed in the "How to make section".
 Check out my stuffed shells recipe with meat for more details.

 If you want to sneak some veggies into this dish, then add them to the cheese filling.
 Half a cup of finely chopped broccoli, kale, or spinach would all work great in this dish.
 You can even place halved cherry tomatoes around the pasta shells.
-For more inspiration check out my easy stuffed shells with mushrooms and smoked gouda cheese recipe.

 Give it some heat